AdobeDocs/experience-manager-core-components.en/help/using/guidelines.md

 ![Templates and Policy Overview](assets/screen_shot_2018-12-07at093102.png)

+## AEM Project Archetype {#aem-project-archetype}

+[The AEM Project Archetype](archetype.md) creates a minimal Adobe Experience Manager project as a starting point for your own projects, including a helloworld example of custom HTL component with SlingModels for the logic and proper implementation of the Core Componenets with the recommended proxy pattern.

 **Read next:**

 * [Using Core Components](using.md) - get up-and-running with Core Components in your own project.